 Tap Record on the navigation bar to access the record button and timeline.

-Adjust the volume of the sound source.
-Keep levels in the target range (indicated by the shaded region of the input meter).
+③ Microphone Gain Adjust the volume of the sound source.
+Keep levels in the target range (indicated by the shaded region on the input meter).

 ⑤ Record Time Remaining

-Displays the name, file type, and size of the current recording.
+⑦ Track Information Displays the name, file format, and size of the recording in progress.

 Note: The maximum file size for a recording is 2GB, approximately 2 hours of record time.
 This limitation maximizes app performance.
 Continuous recording for more than 2 hours will generate a second file.